 ‘The quieter you become, the more you can hear’ – Ram Dass

-I’ve just got back from a blissful weekend on the west coast of Wales teaching on my Spring Retreat.
+I’ve just got back from a blissful weekend on the west coast of Wales teaching on a Retreat.
 No matter what brings people on a retreat, it’s beautiful to see what release spending a few days in a retreat bubble can bring.
 I’ve experienced the effects myself.
 Switching off from the outside world, letting go of responsibilities and forgetting all of the things on your to do list can be truly liberating.

 One of the practices that can enhance this sense of liberation is observing silence.
 On my retreats I encourage my yogis to be in silence when they get up in the morning and then we go on a silent walk before the yoga practice.
 The silent walk allows you to observe and connect with your senses, be in the present moment, and bring a greater sense of clarity to the mind.
 This weekend in Wales we were blessed with glorious sunny mornings walking along the stunning coastal path.
 It was the perfect way to start each day.